-I remember being in elementary school, way back at the beginning of the 80s, when my official path of learning had begun.
-Our school’s building hosted all grades from first through twelfth.
-The corridors were packed at recess time, I can tell you that.
+I remember being in elementary school, way back at the beginning of the 80s, when my official learning path had begun.
+Our school’s building hosted all grades from first through twelfth, and the corridors were packed at recess time, I can tell you that.

 Logically, the lower grades occupied the lower floors, and as you advanced through school, you’d go higher.
 It doesn’t matter where I was; I remember always thinking, when do I get to move up?
-Elementary school was annoying.
-I wanted to be in middle school.
+Elementary school was annoying, and I wanted to be in middle school.